 Does controlling unwanted vibrations result in better print quality?
 To these questions, we can safely answer yes.
 The development of 3D printers have focused on getting people into the field.

-When manufacturers really focus on printing speed, without prioritising ease of use and cheaper prices, 3D printers can print extremely fast.
+When manufacturers really focus on printing speed, without prioritizing ease of use and cheaper prices, 3D printers can print extremely fast.
 As technology progresses, we can only expect 3D printers to print faster, while keeping a high level of quality.

 The Future of 3D Printing and Its Impact on Speed